benschulz/ko-grid/README.md

 The ko-grid is an extensible UI component for displaying tabular data.
 It is [knockout](http://knockoutjs.com/)-based and its binding name is simply `grid`.

 If you want to look at ko-grid in action, you can look at some [live examples](http://benschulz.github.io/ko-grid-examples/).
 The corresponding sources are in a [separate repository](https://github.com/benschulz/ko-grid-examples).
+To get started, have a look at [src/sscces](https://github.com/benschulz/ko-grid-examples/tree/master/src/sscces) for short, self-contained examples.

 ## Features